josmar-crwdstffng/angular/aio/content/guide/creating-libraries.md

 Avoid compiling libraries with full-Ivy code if you are publishing to npm because the generated Ivy instructions are not part of Angular's public API, and so might change between patch versions.

-If you've never published a package in npm before, you must create a user account.
+If you have never published a package in npm before, you must create a user account.
 Read more in [Publishing npm Packages](https://docs.npmjs.com/getting-started/publishing-npm-packages).

 ## Consuming partial-Ivy code outside the Angular CLI